LouisaBarrett/weathertalk/README.md

 }
 ```

-Now, we'll add a. `if` statement to return a different statement based on the current temperature of the specified city.
+Now, we'll add an `if` statement to return a different statement based on the current temperature of the specified city.

 ```javascript
 const phraseHelper = document.querySelector('#phrase-helper-js')